Nefcanto/rfcs/0000-reflection.md

 }
 ```

-Reflection has been around in many languages and the have proven to be a great tool when it comes to make things more dynamic.
+Reflection has been around in many languages and has proven to be a great tool for making things more dynamic.

 These are real requirements we face today and we solve them using tricks:

-- What actions are marked with a boolean `superAdmin` attribute.
+- What actions are marked with a boolean `superAdmin` attribute?
 We should not show them if the current user is not a super admin.
-- Is this `filters` prop passed a list of filters or a single filter.
+- Is this `filters` prop passed a list of filters or a single filter?
 ```
 const filters = <>
     <DataTypeFilter />